PhuongLe/PhuongLe.github.io/_posts/2021-05-26-my-journey-for-cracking-the-engineering-interviews.md

 ---

 I had a CS background, several years working on both engineering and management roles back in my home country, Vietnam, before taking my master's degree in applied science at UBC, Canada.
-After finishing my study and weighing up and down my strengths, weaknesses, as well as my own passion thoroughly, I decided to target applying to big tech companies as a senior software engineer (frankly speaking, it’s just the starting point for an experienced developer).
+After finishing my study and weighing up and down my strengths, weaknesses, as well as my own passion thoroughly, I decided to target applying to big tech companies as a senior software engineer.
 That’s when I started my journey to prepare for cracking the technical interview.

+Talking about big tech companies, I meant those with a large business scale with more than thousands of employees, not only massive tech companies such as Big 4 or 5.
+Thankfully, they all have similar hiring processes and coding challenges.

 With that in mind, I spent 2 weeks on Google “how to crack the technical interview” to get inspired and collect resources that worked best for my time.
 There are tons of useful posts, and even there are fruitful guidelines from the companies themselves.
 Below are my most favorite references.
 - **John Washam** - ["why I studied full-time for 8 months for a Google interview"](https://www.freecodecamp.org/news/why-i-studied-full-time-for-8-months-for-a-google-interview-cc662ce9bb13/): His incredible effort on getting out of the comfort zone to pursue his dream  job at his age inspired me a lot.